 Opioid Executive John Kapoor Found Guilty In Landmark Bribery Case

-A jury in Boston has found one-time billionaire and drug company executive John Kapoor and his four co-defendants guilty of a racketeering conspiracy.
+A jury in Boston has found onetime billionaire and drug company executive John Kapoor and his four co-defendants guilty of a racketeering conspiracy.
 The verdict came Wednesday after 15 days of deliberation.

 The federal government accused Kapoor, the founder of Insys Therapeutics, and his co-defendants of running a nationwide bribery scheme.
-Between 2012 and 2015, Insys allegedly paid doctors to prescribe their potent opioid medication and then lied to insurance companies to ensure the expensive fentanyl-based painkiller was covered.
+Between 2012 and 2015, Insys allegedly paid doctors to prescribe its potent opioid medication and then lied to insurance companies to ensure that the expensive fentanyl-based painkiller would be covered.

 Kapoor is among the highest-ranking pharmaceutical executives to face trial amid a national opioid epidemic.
 By pursuing this case, the federal government was seen as sending a message that it is holding drug companies accountable for their role in the epidemic.